 In his feature film debut, David continued the Dohan family tradition of appearing in his sister's films.
 He has since retired and moved to San Francisco to get away from the lime light of his acting days.
 He spends all his newfound time away from the camera making chocolate, reading books, and thinking about how computers can be used to create art.

-Lauren Dunn has known Alanna since the second grade.
-She attended White Station High School and went on to study theater and set design in college.
+The incomporable Lauren Dunn has known Alanna since the second grade.
+She attended White Station High School and went on to study theatre and set design in college.
 She worked with Brock Terwilleger to design the ingenious and beautiful stork costume.
 She also performed in the movie, donning the stork costume to grace the screen as the lead stork.
 She is a roller derby badass and lives in Austin, TX.

 Will McElroy is a Memphis musician.
 He has been in more bands than one can count, but some include: The Barbaras, Girls of the Gravitron, the Magic Kids, and Toxie.
 In addition to playing the guy on the date at the Hot Wings restaurant, Will supported the production, encouraging the team, and assisting on the score.